amyy28/ISE7thSem_IMPInfos/README.md

-## Contains all the required information about the CIE Components of 7th semester ISE and other important information
+## Contains all the required information about the CIE Components of 7th semester ISE and other relevant stuff
 Idea is to compile the whole online classes experience at one single place.

 ### CIE1 dates and rules